omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/7 Hacking & Cyber Attacks.md

 1. **Potential Mitigations:**
    - For each type of attack described in Part 1, suggest one or more potential mitigations.
 Explain how these mitigations can help prevent or reduce the impact of the attacks.
+     - **Phishing:** Spread more awareness between users.
+     - **Malware:** Keep up to date with anti-virus applications.
+     - **Ransomware:** Make sure that device is secured from any intruders to it.
+     - **DDoS (Distributed Denial of Service):**  It first diverts all traffic else where then it filters clean traffic from the rest..
+     - **Man-in-the-Middle (MitM):** Its better to stick to passwordless authentication for more secure systems to eliminate the risk of this type of attack.

 <!-- ### Example Mitigations